 3. Multiple Specific Goals

 All successful entrepreneurs had clear visions for their businesses during their early stages.
-They knew they couldn’t succeed without achieving a certain profit margin, number of customers, number of employees, etc. If you are considering a business loan, your current goal is to earn enough revenue to pay off the debt without impacting cash flow.
+They knew they couldn’t succeed without achieving a particular profit margin, number of customers, number of employees, etc. If you are considering a business loan, your current goal is to earn enough revenue to pay off the debt without impacting cash flow.
 Business lenders want to see that you know exactly how to make that happen.
-They might ask questions like “How many sales do you expect to make over the next six months?”
+They might ask questions like, “How many sales do you expect to make over the next six months?”
 Someone with a clear vision would be able to answer that question without even thinking.

 Your revenue goals also determine your capacity to make monthly payments.
 For example, let’s say you have an annual revenue goal of at least six figures.
 This tells the lender that you intend to earn a little more than $8,000 per month.